Ashley is proud to call Springfield, Missouri her

-She joins Springfield Ballet in 2017 after serving three years as Director of Operations with United Way of the Ozarks.
-Ashley enjoys volunteering for several local organizations including Springfield Ballet Guild, Pi Beta Phi Alumnae Advisory Board and Sporting Springfield Soccer Club.
+Ashley joined Springfield Ballet in 2017 after serving three years as Director of Operations with United Way of the Ozarks.
+She enjoys volunteering for several local organizations including Springfield Ballet Guild and Sporting Springfield Soccer Club.
 She is a member in Rotary of Springfield Southeast and classmate of Leadership Springfield Class 33.

 With a deep appreciation of arts, Ashley made her acting debut as the Maid in the 2016 performance of